tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

     signals_df['SMA100'] = signals_df['Close'].rolling(window=long_window).mean()
     ```

-* Similar to a long position dual moving average crossover trading signal, the `where` function can be used to define define the logic for a short position trading strategy.
-The goal of this strategy would be to short the market by selling high once the short moving average dips below the long moving average (in order to buy later at a lower rate).
+* Similar to a long position dual moving average crossover trading signal, the `where` function can be used to define the logic for a short position trading strategy.
+The goal of this strategy would be to short the market by selling high once the short moving average dips below the long moving average (to buy later at a lower rate).

-  * When a short moving average is less than the long moving average, issue a value of 1
+  * When a short moving average is less than the long moving average, issue a value of 1.

-  * When a short moving average is greater than the long moving average, issue a value of 0
+  * When a short moving average is greater than the long moving average, issue a value of 0.

-  * Values are assigned to data points starting from an offset equal to the length of the short moving average window, as moving average calculations will be null prior to that point (not enough data points to perform the rolling mean calculation).
+  * Values are assigned to data points starting from an offset equal to the length of the short moving average window, as moving average calculations will be null before that point (not enough data points to perform the rolling mean calculation).

     ```python
     # Generate the trading signal 0 or 1,